tetianamohorian/tetianamohorian/README.md

-### Hi there! 👋
+### Hi, I'm Tetiana Mohorian! 👋
-I'm Tetiana Mohorian, a passionate developer working with Python, Java, and Web Development. 🚀
+I'm a passionate developer working with Python, Java, and Web Development. 🚀
 I'm currently working on projects related to Machine Learning and Web Development.

 ---